Chapter 17.25

 A. Development standards for adjacent development shall minimize adverse effects on the fish and wildlife habitat conservation areas, including water bodies, and shall include:

-1. Subdivision of land shall assure that each lot has sufficient building area outside conservation areas and buffers.
+1. Subdivision of land shall ensure that each lot has sufficient building area outside conservation areas and buffers.
 Lots in subdivisions shall be oriented whenever feasible to provide a rear yard of at least 20 feet between the buffer area and buildings.

 3. Activities that generate noise shall be located as far from the conservation areas and buffers as feasible.
-Roads, driveways, parking lots, loading areas, mechanical or ventilating equipment or shall be located on sides of buildings away from the conservation areas, or separated by noise attenuating walls.
+Roads, driveways, parking lots, loading areas, mechanical or ventilating equipment shall be located on sides of buildings away from the conservation areas, or separated by noise attenuating walls.

-4. Light penetration into buffer areas and the water body shall be limited by locating areas requiring exterior lighting away from the conservation areas boundary, or limiting light mounting heights to a maximum of four feet.
-Windows that will be lit at night should be minimized on the side of buildings facing conservation areas and buffers, or screened as provided in subsection (C) of this section.
+4. Light penetration into buffer areas and the water body shall be limited by locating areas requiring exterior lighting away from the conservation areas boundary or limiting light mounting heights to a maximum of four feet.
+Windows that will be lit at night should be minimized on the side of buildings facing conservation areas and buffers or screened as provided in subsection (C) of this section.

 B. Management of surface runoff from adjacent land shall minimize adverse effects on fish and wildlife habitat conservation areas’ ecological functions and shall include:

-1. Control of surface water peak flow and duration of flow should be maintained at rates typical of native forest cover.
+2. Control of surface water peak flow and duration of flow should be maintained at rates typical of native forest cover.

-4. To prevent channelized flow from lawns and other landscaped areas from entering the buffer, and to prevent washing of fertilizers, herbicides and pesticides into the buffer, if slopes adjacent to the buffer exceed 15 percent, a 10-foot-wide swale to intercept runoff or other effective interception facility approved by the director shall be provided at the edge of the buffer.
+5. To prevent channelized flow from lawns and other landscaped areas from entering the buffer, and to prevent washing of fertilizers, herbicides and pesticides into the buffer, if slopes adjacent to the buffer exceed 15 percent, a 10-foot-wide swale to intercept runoff or other effective interception facility approved by the director shall be provided at the edge of the buffer.

-5. Adopt and apply integrated pest management system including limiting use of fertilizers, herbicides and pesticides within 25 feet of buffers to water bodies.
+6. Adopt and apply integrated pest management system including limiting use of fertilizers, herbicides and pesticides within 25 feet of buffers to water bodies.

 C. In order to maintain effective buffer conditions and functions, a vegetation management plan shall be required for all buffer areas established to include: